aar0m/aar0m.github.io/essays/ai-for-good.md

 Presenting methods to use AI effectively, such as for self-studying, prompting for citations, quick alterations, and output validation will shield students from blindly prompting and interpreting AI chatbots as an infallible source of truth.

 Lastly, presenting use cases for AI, both in and out of the classroom, will assist in defining the line between using AI to speed up a process/workflow versus using AI as a sloppy substitute for a solution.

+In conclusion, better integration of AI within education will make for stronger professionals who will not be baffled by technological advancements but still sharp enough to recall foundational and fundamental skills without over reliance on external tools.